CynthiaPeter/at_client_sdk/at_client/README.md

 > To use this package you must be having a basic setup, Follow here to [get started](https://atsign.dev/docs/get-started/setup-your-env/).

-Check how to use this package in the [at_client installtion tab](https://pub.dev/packages/at_client/install).
+Check how to use this package in the [at_client installation tab](https://pub.dev/packages/at_client/install).

 ## Usage